aleshaleksey/fansys23/08-spell-list.md

 **Description**: An extreme wind emanates from you.
 It is more than strong enough break small branches and drop fruit from trees, or blow away unattended objects in range that weight less than 50lb.
 Any entity that starts its turn in the area that does not succeed a Str Save is blown back 10ft and lands prone.

-**Upcast**: Increase the radius of the cone by 5ft for each extra MP.
+**Upcast**: Increase the radius of the cone by 5ft for each extra MP die above 1.

 **Global**: The wind strength remains the same, but the spell creates a whirlwind with a 100ft radius.
 The duration increases to an hour.
 For every 4MP extra the duration increases by an hour or the radius increases by 50ft.